muhammadahmad318/tourista-travel-planner-app/README.md

 Tourista is a React Native app that uses AI to generate personalized travel itineraries, manage bookings, and suggest destinations.
 Features include smart trip planning, budget management, and integration with Google Maps and Firebase.

+## Security Notice ⚠️

+**IMPORTANT**: This project has been updated to use environment variables for all API keys and sensitive configuration.
+Please ensure you:

+1. Never commit your actual API keys to version control
+2. Use the provided `env.example` file as a template
+3. Set up proper environment variables before running the app

 ## Getting Started

 ### Prerequisites

 - [Node.js](https://nodejs.org/) (v16 or later recommended)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
 - [Expo CLI](https://docs.expo.dev/get-started/installation/):